 Philadelphia Trolley Routes: By The Numbers

-Abandonments and conversions to buses of Philadelphia streetcar routes did not begin
+Abandonments and bus conversions of Philadelphia streetcar routes did not begin

-in earnest until after the National City Lines bought Philadelphia Transportation
+in earnest until after the National City Lines (General Motors) management took

 By 1958, almost one thousand trolleys and thirty-five